tescal2/stable-diffusion-webui/Amazon Peccy IRL/README.md

 :-------------------------:|:-------------------------:
 ![](peccy-original.png)  |  ![](peccy-medallion-rope.png)

 This is just a starting point.
-Please revert to the home directory in order to see many other features.
+Please revert to the [root directory]((/README.md)) in order to see many other features.
 Happy Diffusing!